 - If you’re traveling out of town for a holiday, consider leaving your pets at home with a pet sitter or boarding them in a kennel.

-After the celebration is over:
+After a celebration is over:

-- Check your yard for debris before allowing pets outside to play or relax.
+- Check your yard for food scraps or other debris before allowing pets outside.